mianfrigo/mfg-express-typescript-generator/README.md

 When you run _express-typescript-draf_, it sets up a very basic application with a single basic route.
 This is to show how route work with node and express.

-If you want a fully-secure application, you can pass the `--with-auth` option and you will have an application which requires you to logon before calling APIs on user objects.
-The app is configured with production quality client-side security and uses signed-cookies and jsonwebtokens to store user-session data.
-If you're new to web-development and still learning about securing websites, I highly encourage to use this option.
+If you want an application ready to use with and db, you can pass the `--mongo-db` option and you will have an application which is ready to use mongoDb.
+The app is configured with production quality client-side security.
+I highly encourage to use this option.

 ## Installation